r3trofitted/r3trofitted.github.io/_steel_vellum/1-the-worst-way-to-build-software.md

 Still, let's pretent that we have very good reasons for going for a library instead of an application.
 A "library" can be as simple as a `require`’d Ruby file, but the most common way to package and distribute a librairy is by organizing it into a [gem](https://rubygems.org).
-So let's do that – let's build a gem, which will provide a character creation engine for Donjons & Dragons, 5th edition.
+So let's do that – let's build a gem, which will provide a character creation engine for Dungeons & Dragons, 5th edition.
 It will give us Ruby classes and methods to create a new character, set its game characteristics (such as race, class, attributes, etc.), and maybe even handle game mechanics such as dice rolls or experience points.